How To Help Your Child to Excel at School and in Life

 In order for your child to do well at school, he or she will have to put in some effort at home.

-That is all there is to it – jotting down facts and figures and then getting it into their heads.
+That is all there is to it in a nutshell – jotting down facts and figures and then getting them into their heads.

 Initially, you will need to help them to make notes and key points from their work, because by just reading over the work, it won’t be retained.

 - Don’t rush to help them all the time.
 Let them try on their own a bit first.
-This does take patience from your side.
+This does take patience and restraint from your side.